ietf-wg-acme/acme/draft-ietf-acme-acme.md

   "signature": "nuSDISbWG8mMgE7H...QyVUL68yzf3Zawps"
 }
 ~~~~~~~~~~

+Note that because the identifier in a pre-authorization request is
+the exact identifier to be included in the authorization object,
+pre-authorization cannot be used to authorize issuance with wildcard
+DNS identifiers.

 Before processing the authorization request, the server SHOULD determine whether
 it is willing to issue certificates for the identifier.
 For example, the server